 • There is a sufficient balance of power in the relationship.
 There is no significant age, developmental or status differences.
 One person doesn’t have authority over the other.
 No one has used or threatened to use violence over the other.

 • Both people are aware of the consequences of sexual activity, both positive and negative, and know what will happen next.
-Decisions have been made together about birth control and STD/HIV protection, both people agree to what types of contact are okay, both people understand what it means for their relationship together.
+Decisions have been made together about birth control and STD/HIV protection; both people agree to what types of contact are okay, and both people understand what it means for their relationship together.

-• If you say yes you can change your mind or stop at any time.
+• If you say yes, you can change your mind or stop at any time.
 You feel comfortable that if you change your mind at any point you will be respected and listened to.

 • Neither party is under the influence of drugs or alcohol.
 If someone is drunk or high, they can’t really say yes for sure.
 Save sexual activity for when you’re both sober.